 Furthermore, any family $\mathscr{G}$ in $\IFS_k^r(\mathbb{S}^1)$ hat does not have a strictly absorbing interval-domain can be approximated by IFSs in $\mathcal{D}$. \end{teo}

-Although the expanding property was not explicitly stated in~\cite{kleptsyn2018classification}, it follows as a consequence of Theorem~\ref{teo-B-BFS14} from~\cite{BFS14,GI99,GI00}, which is used in its demonstration (see also Remark~\ref{rem:back-exp-min}).
-Additionally, the mentioned approximation in the second part of the above theorem follows from the proof, as obtaining irrational rotations only requires that the IFS does not have a strictly absorbing interval-domain (see the proof of \cite[Cor~5.7]{kleptsyn2018classification}).
+The mentioned approximation in the second part of the above theorem follows from the proof, as obtaining irrational rotations only requires that the IFS does not have a strictly absorbing interval-domain (see the proof of \cite[Cor~5.7]{kleptsyn2018classification}).
+Moreover, as an immediate consequence of Proposition~\ref{prop:no-abs} and Theorem~\ref{teo-1.5-Kleptsyn} we have the following: